The Hakawati Project: The Syrian Crisis

 WHO HOLDS THE STORY, HOLDS THE POWER.

-The Hakawati Project (THP) is a 2 month comprehensive filmmaking lab in various disciplines of cinema that work in concert to produce 5 short films made under the mentorship and in collaboration with A-list international talent.
+Taking place in Armenia, The Hakawati Project (THP) is a 2 month comprehensive filmmaking lab in various disciplines of cinema that work in concert to produce 6 short films made under the mentorship and in collaboration with A-list international talent.
 In collaboration with The Sundance Institute, we aim to foster the creative expression and sharpen the filmmaking tools of those impacted by the Syrian crisis, showcase their talent and offer alternative narratives to the ones mainstream media amplifies.
 This process will be healing and educating for both the talent involved and the receiving audience among the international community.

 At this very moment Armenia has become a beacon of democracy for the world.
 In the spring of 2018 a corrupt government, tied to and deeply influenced by Russia, was overthrown by a peaceful, non-violent Velvet Revolution.
 This is why we believe that the country makes it possible to inspire and create the platform for other nations like the Syrians who must now deal with their own calamity and overcome the impacts of war and injustice.
 Armenia has turned poison into medicine, darkness into light.